-The False Claims Act is a federal statute that imposes liability on any individual who knowingly, recklessly, or with deliberate ignorance:
+The False Claims Act is a federal statute that imposes liability on any individual who knowingly, recklessly or with deliberate ignorance:

-- Submits or causes someone else to submit to the government a false or fraudulent claim for approval or payment - Makes, uses, or causes someone else to use a false record or

-- Has possession or control of the government's money or property and delivers or causes someone else to deliver less than all of the government's money or property - Makes a false record or statement related to an obligation to pay the government or conceals, avoids, or decreases an obligation to pay or transmit money or property to the government - Conspires to do any of the above
+- Submits or causes someone else to submit to the government a false or fraudulent claim for approval or payment - Makes, uses or causes someone else to use a false record or statement to get a claim paid or approved by the government - Has possession or control of the government's money or property and delivers or causes someone else to deliver less than all of the government's money or property - Makes a false record or statement related to an obligation to pay the government or conceals, avoids or decreases an obligation to pay or transmit money or property to the government - · Conspires to do any of the above

-To report suspected incidents of Fraud, Waste and Abuse, contact Aetna's Special Investigations Unit (SIU).
+To report suspected incidents of Fraud, waste and abuse, contact Aetna's Special Investigations Unit.

-Doing Business
+Doing business

 Our businesses must comply with many U.S., state, local and municipal laws, regulations and rules.
-Our level of compliance is often tested through federal government audits, state market conduct exams, and other regulatory reviews and requests for information.
-In all our business locations, we obey all laws and regulations that apply to our business, and we follow all Company policies.
+Our level of compliance is often tested through federal government audits, state market conduct exams and other regulatory reviews and requests for information.
+In all our business locations, we obey all laws and regulations that apply to our business, and we follow all company policies.